Thanks to sweeteners, we are able to offer lower-calorie and no-calorie versions of your favourite drinks.

 They are substances added to food and drink to give it a sweet taste without adding calories, or very few.
 Most are hundreds times sweeter than sugar, which means only a little is needed.

-Why do you use low-calorie and no-calorie sweeteners?
+Why are low-calorie and no-calorie sweeteners used?

 Which sweeteners does